20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Supplies: Disposable rubber or latex glove, fluffy slime, rubber band

 Steps: Make a batch of fluffy slime in your chosen color.
 Spoon the slime carefully into a disposable rubber glove, filling each finger and the palm section until the glove is approximately two-thirds full.
 Squeeze out excess air and secure the open end with a rubber band.
-The glove shape — five distinct finger sections plus a palm creates a completely unique squishy experience.
+The glove shape — five distinct finger sections plus a palm creates a completely unique DIY squishy crafts experience.
 Squeezing the palm pushes slime into the fingers, which extend outward.
 Squeezing the fingers pushes slime back into the palm.
 Children describe this sensation with the kind of enthusiastic vocabulary that is best left off a family blog.

 Craft 20: DIY Jumbo Squishy Crafts